 - Save Style File – Saves any changes made in the configuration to the current style file

-- Save and Apply Styles – Saves the style file as well as applies the styles from the file to the VI from which the tool was opened
+- Save and Apply Styles – Saves the style file and applies the styles from the file to the VI from which the tool was opened

 - Maximize Window – Maximizes the tool window to full screen

 - Close Tool – Closes the tool window

 - Type Defaults – This tree contains a list of all supported controls and indicators, as well as their properties.
 For each item, there is the option to set a type default style.
 Each kind of control or indicator is listed with selectable properties below it.
 When a type default style is selected for that property, it will appear in the “Style” column.
 The default style is used when a style is applied to a VI and there are no specific style settings from the VI Styles tree.